camunda/camunda-docs/docs/components/zeebe/deployment-guide/local/quickstart.md

 ## Step 2: Start the Zeebe broker

-To start a Zeebe broker use the `broker` or `broker.bat` file located in the `bin/` folder.
+To start a Zeebe broker, use the `broker` or `broker.bat` file located in the `bin/` folder.

 ```